• Skip to primary navigation

 You can also experiment with different flavor extracts.
 If you like coconut, try adding a teaspoon of coconut extract instead of vanilla extract.
 Orange extract is another good option.

-Serving suggestions
+Serving Suggestions

 This yogurt is great all on its own!
-But sometimes I like to serve it topped with homemade whipped cream and fresh raspberries.
+But sometimes, I like to serve it topped with homemade whipped cream and fresh raspberries.

 It's also good with a drizzle of melted dark chocolate or topped with a few dark chocolate chips.
 The combination of chocolate and raspberries is a good one!

-Storing leftovers
+Storing Leftovers

 You can keep this yogurt in the freezer, in an airtight freezer-safe container, for up to three months.
 It hardens as it sits in the freezer, so make sure to remove it from the freezer 30 minutes before you serve it.

-• Frozen yogurt served in a glass dessert bowl.
+• Frozen yogurt is served in a glass dessert bowl.

-Frozen Yogurt Recipe
+Homemade Frozen Yogurt

-• Chocolate frozen yogurt served in a glass dessert cup.
+• Chocolate frozen yogurt is served in a glass dessert cup.

 Chocolate Frozen Yogurt